Fall Foliage Classic Day 5 - Salem to Manchester NH

 Highlights of the day:

 The colors are starting to peak out from around the corner.
-It isn’t everywhere but we are now starting to see occasional (but stunning) red maple leaves.
-Others are staying in yellow to orange range.
-It's beautiful.
-It is amazing what a lack of chlorophyll will do!
-(Apologies to the botanists out there if I got that wrong...)
+It isn’t everywhere but we are now starting to see occasional red maple leaves.
+Most are trying come out but are staying in yellow to orange range.
+The riders could care less!
+They are enjoying the views and loving what New England in the fall of 2018 has to offer.

 Our SAG stop was the Veterans Memorial Park on Naticook Lake.
-Foliage color + Water = Photo Ops.
+Trees + Water = Photo Ops.
 We rode into Manchester this afternoon.
-Visited a bike shop.
-Ate barbecue for dinner.
+Ate Thai food for dinner.
 Thanked Mother Nature for another beautiful day.
-And then called it night.
+And then called it day.